|

 students in the three theatres it operates.

-Each year the Bonstelle, Hillberry, and Studio Theatres play to the
+Each year the Bonstelle, Hillberry,

-second largest audience in Michigan, behind only that of the Fisher
+and Studio Theatres play to the second largest audience in Michigan, behind only that of the Fisher Theatre.
+The theatres are all located on or near

-all located on or near the Wayne State University campus and the fascinating Cultural Center area of Detroit.
+campus and the fascinating Cultural Center

-There are dozens of other
+There are dozens of other theatre companies,

-theatre companies, independent theatres, and live music spots operating in
+independent theatres, and live music spots operating in the metro Detroit area not

-Click on the links below for information on a number of these venues.
+below for information on a number of these venues.

 City